jSwAggy01/C-Sharp-Notes-Projects/README.md

 [**My official certification here!**](https://www.freecodecamp.org/certification/jSwAggy/foundational-c-sharp-with-microsoft)😊

-I've included the original section titles and descriptions within each sections `README.md` file; and for simplicity, I have summarized what that section covered in the *Topics Covered* area below.
+I've included the original section titles and descriptions within each sections `README.md` file; and for simplicity, I have summarized what each specific section covered in the *Topics Covered* area below.
 Subsequently, I've also included a *List of Projects* that house all of the guided and challenge projects that sometimes built off of each previous section/module.
 Additionally, at the very end I've included a study guide that I've compiled from the "Knowledge Checks" of each individual section and module (for those that would like to use this as a study tool😄).

 Cheers!